Curves of planetary motion in geocentric perspective: Epitrochoids

 your point of observation is fixed on the earth which itself revolves around the sun.

-So the planet's path actually become quite complicated curves with forward and backward motion,
+So the planet's path actually become quite complicated curves with forward and backward motions:

 Historically this geocentric view formed the basis of the